react-navigation/react-navigation.github.io/versioned_docs/version-7.x/stack-navigator.md

 navigation.popToTop();
 ```

+### Hooks

+The stack navigator exports the following hooks:

+#### `useCardAnimation`

+This hook returns values related to the screen's animation.
+It contains the following properties:

+- `current` - Values for the current screen:
+  - `progress` - Animated node representing the progress value of the current screen.
+- `next` - Values for the screen after this one in the stack.
+This can be `undefined` in case the screen animating is the last one.
+  - `progress` - Animated node representing the progress value of the next screen.
+- `closing` - Animated node representing whether the card is closing. `1` when closing, `0` if not.
+- `swiping` - Animated node representing whether the card is being swiped. `1` when swiping, `0` if not.
+- `inverted` - Animated node representing whether the card is inverted. `-1` when inverted, `1` if not.
+- `index` - The index of the card in the stack.
+- `layouts` - Layout measurements for various items we use for animation.
+  - `screen` - Layout of the whole screen.
+Contains `height` and `width` properties.
+- `insets` - Layout of the safe area insets.
+Contains `top`, `right`, `bottom` and `left` properties.

+See [Transparent modals](#transparent-modals) for an example of how to use this hook.

 ## Animations

 You can specify the `animation` option to customize the transition animation for screens being pushed or popped.